dhrubapuc23/dhrubapuc.github.io/_teaching/2014-spring-teaching-1.md

-I conducted the following courses in **Cox's Bazar International University, Cox's Bazar** since from 2017 to 2018.
+I conducted the following undergraduate courses in **Cox's Bazar International University, Cox's Bazar** since from 2017 to 2018.
 I have several responsibilities including conducting theory and lab courses, creating and grading assignment and also conducting final exam.

 | **Session** |                        **Course Tittle**                       | **Number of Student** |
 |:-----------:|:--------------------------------------------------------------:|:---------------------:|